 Success depends on you and your own unique situation, drive and practice.
 However, I do offer guidelines and some things to think about and explore that may run contrary to conventional wisdom on how to be healthy, strong and resilient.

-For far too long the Jiu-Jitsu and movement world has focused on movement and technique accumulation at the expense of movement and technique execution.
+For far too long the movement and martial arts world has focused on movement and technique accumulation at the expense of movement and technique execution.

-To make great movement and jiu-jitsu a reality, we must act, experiment, fail, adapt and learn on a daily basis.
+To make great movement a reality, we must act, experiment, fail, adapt and learn on a daily basis.

 "The Deep Art" is my humble effort to provide this missing curriculum.

-Through my popular BJJ and training videos and live events I like to share practical and pragmatic, action-oriented insights from martial artists and movers from ancient and deep traditions.
+Through my popular videos and live events I like to share practical and pragmatic, action-oriented insights from martial artists and movers from ancient and deep traditions.

-At "The Deep Art" I don't want to give you more and more Jiu-Jitsu techniques - I want to empower and inspire you to make good on the ones you have.
+At "The Deep Art" I don't want to give you more and more moves or techniques - I want to empower and inspire you to make good on the ones you have.